alonat/alonat.github.io/content/posts/contract-testing/index.md

 By defining clear contracts, contract testing helps teams to communicate and collaborate more effectively.
 This structured approach promotes a shared understanding of API expectations, reducing the likelihood of miscommunications.

-## Conclusion
+## Conclusion & feedback from developers

-Contract testing, particularly from a frontend perspective, is not just a step towards more reliable communication but a strategic investment in the longevity and resilience of our systems.
-The balance between pros and cons and an easy-to-use CI workflow positions contract testing as an essential practice in our development journey.
+Contract testing, particularly from a frontend perspective, is not just a step towards more reliable communication but a
+strategic investment in the longevity and resilience of our systems.
+The balance between pros and cons and an

-As we embrace this testing paradigm, we pave the way for a future where frontend and backend communication is not just a technical requirement but a seamless and confident collaboration.
+easy-to-use CI workflow positions contract testing as an essential practice in our development journey.

+Seems like such a cool technology and cure for a lot of "deseases", right?
+But let's also go through the feedback of those, who have been using this setup for more than a year.